evpgh/breathing.tips/README.md

   "envmap": "/assets/079.env"
 }
 ```
 We always start with empty lungs.
 We hold for a second, inhale for 4 seconds, hold like this for 7 seconds and exhale slowly for 8 seconds.
-We repeat that 6 times.
-The environment map is the background image and reflections are based off of it.
-The ones included should be free to use.
+Repeat 6 times.
+The background image and reflections on the ball are controlled by the environment map.
+The ones included here should be free to use.

 ## Local Setup
 Clone repo, then run `python3 -m http.server` or any other http server in the folder